What are the risks associated with purchasing a membership?

 Particularly, Developer benefits provided by the Developer involving Accor Group Companies may cease in the event that an Accor Group Company ceases to own, operate, manage or franchise a property that may have been participating in a Developer benefits program.

-Interval, Accor Vacation Club Cruises and Flight Centre are third party service providers independent of the Club.
+Interval and Accor Vacation Club Travel are third party service providers independent of the Club.
 The Responsible Entity does not have the power to guarantee performance of their obligations under current agreements, or control the services which they provide.

 Growth of Club

 The growth of the Club, and subsequently the number of additional Club Apartments acquired, are dependent upon the sale of Memberships which may be impacted by various factors including economic factors.